Kiryat Arba: History

 A secret government plan to establish the settlement began with the expropriation of Palestinian land, ostensibly for a military base.
 According to the minutes of a meeting between senior officials in the office of Defense Minister Moshe Dayan in July 1970, houses would be constructed "for military purposes" before being turned over to Israeli civilians as a settlement.
 This method of settlement foundation, which was very common at the time, was intended to give the appearance of compliance with international law.
-Israeli settlers claimed that Israeli settlement around Hebron was justified in light of the 1929 Hebron massacre and the continuous presence of Israelis in the area until then.
+Israeli settlers claimed that Israeli settlement around Hebron was justified in light of the 1929 Hebron massacre and the continuous Jewish presence in the area until then.
 The town is a self-sufficient community, with pre-nursery through post-secondary educational institutions, medical facilities, shopping centers, a bank, and a post office.
 Kiryat Arba attained local council status in 1979.
 While Kiryat Arba is located within the territory of the Har Hebron Regional Council, it is an independent local council.

 Israeli settlers living at Kiryat Arba have been targets of multiple attacks by Palestinians.
 In 1980, three 20-year-old yeshiva students studying in Kiryat Arba were among the six Jews killed by terrorists after praying in the Cave of the Patriarchs in Hebron on Friday night.
 Between 1981 and 1986, four people from Kiryat Arba were shot and wounded in the Hebron marketplace.
 In 1994, a 17-year Sarit Prigral from Kiryat Arba was shot and killed in a drive-by shooting.
 In March 2003, Eli and Dina Horowitz were shot to death in their home and five others wounded.
-On November 26, 2009, a Palestinian stabbed and wounded two Israelis at a Kiryat Arba gas station.
+On 26 November 2009, a Palestinian stabbed and wounded two Israelis at a Kiryat Arba gas station.
 The Palestinian was then shot dead by an Israeli soldier.
-On August 31, 2010, four residents, including a pregnant woman, were shot to death in their car by Hamas militants outside Kiryat Arba.
+On 31 August 2010, four residents, including a pregnant woman, were shot to death in their car by Hamas militants outside Kiryat Arba.
 The Palestinian Authority arrested the perpetrators, but promptly released them after Hamas accused it of treason.
-On October 8, 2010, Israeli troops killed two of the perpetrators and arrested six during a raid in Hebron.
+On 8 October 2010, Israeli troops killed two of the perpetrators and arrested six during a raid in Hebron.
 In October 2011, a Palestinian stoning attack near Kiryat Arba caused the car of a resident to overturn, killing him and his infant son.
 The man's handgun and wallet were then stolen.
 Following an investigation by Shin Bet, the IDF and police, two Palestinians from Halhul were arrested for throwing the stones that caused the car to overturn, and three others were arrested for stealing the gun.
-On June 30, 2016, a Palestinian from the nearby village of Bani Naim entered a house in Kiryat Arba and stabbed to death 13-year-old Hallel Yaffa Ariel, an Israeli-American girl.
+On 30 June 2016, a Palestinian from the nearby village of Bani Naim entered a house in Kiryat Arba and stabbed to death 13-year-old Hallel Yaffa Ariel, an Israeli-American girl.
 The attacker was shot to death, after also wounding a security guard who responded to the Ariel stabbing.

 In October 2018, Eliyahu Libman was elected council head beating Malachi Levinger, the son of Moshe Levinger, who had served as head of council for 10 years.